indristmrg/indristmrg.github.io/pages/about.md

 ## **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-Fresh graduate that passionate about data management and policy research, equipped with strong analytical thinking and writing skills.
-I have gained practical experience in regulatory compliance, fintech operations, and strategic documentation through my role at PT Adhyoka Berkah Maju.
-I have demonstrated the ability to coordinate effectively with financial institutions and contribute to the development of high-quality regulatory and business planning documents.
-I am a resilient and adaptable team player with a proven track record of problem-solving in dynamic environments, and I am a continuous learner committed to personal and professional growth.
-I also took a brief academic leave due to financial and health reasons, yet remained committed and completed my degree on time in 8 semesters, demonstrating responsibility and perseverance.
+a fresh graduate passionate about data management and policy research, equipped with strong analytical and writing skills.
+My professional experience at PT Adhyoka Berkah Maju provided hands-on experience in regulatory compliance and business operations within the fintech sector.
+Academically, I strengthened my research capabilities as a Research Assistant by managing large-scale datasets and contributing to publications, while my role as a Teaching Assistant at the University of Indonesia refined my organizational and communication skills.
+I am a resilient and adaptable team player, having demonstrated perseverance by overcoming personal challenges to complete my degree on schedule within 8 semesters.

 ## **Skills**
 <div class="row">